THP301 Cell Biology (10 ECTS)

 - understand the epigenetics of resistance and endurance exercise.

-- understand the cell and molecular biology of adaptation to skeletal muscle / exercise in aging.
+- understand the cell and molecular biology of adaptation to skeletal muscle/exercise with performance enhancing drugs.

 - understand laboratory methods for assessing intracellular signalling, gene expression and protein levels in skeletal muscle after exercise.

 These learning outcomes are subject to minor changes, such as specific topics within cell and molecular biology of sport and exercise.

 Learning styles and activities

 The course consists of lectures, student presentations and one laboratory course (followed by a written lab report – see below).

 - 4 hours individual exam (home).
 Graded A-F.